ljmartin/mmpbsa_from_openmm/README.md

 The free energy estimate was -6.1105 kcal/mol with SD 2.5155.
 By my calculations that's an IC50 of around 50 micromolar.
 The errorbars are unequal because I am assuming the error is normally distributed around the mean affinity value, which gets distorted when exponentiated to get IC50.
-This is at least an order of magnitude off, if you consider catechol is has low millimolar or high micromolar binding affinity (see Mobley, Chodera, Dill 10.1063/1.2221683).
+This is at least an order of magnitude off, if you consider catechol has low millimolar or high micromolar binding affinity (see Mobley, Chodera, Dill 10.1063/1.2221683).

 Crystal structures of catechol bound to T4 lysozyme show two possible binding modes, so correctly sampling these might improve the calculation (https://doi.org/10.1021/jm0491187).
-Also, I assumed 250 statistically independent samples.
+Also, I assumed 250 statistically independent samples and only sampled for a small time (5ns).
 It may be safer to do some block averaging here, or increase the time between samples (i.e. the DCD stride), since 20ps between samples doesn't sound like enough to decorrelate.
-Ultimately though MMPBSA is an approximate method so we don't expect to be super close.
+Ultimately, though, MMPBSA is an approximate method so we don't expect to be super close to the absolute values, but is still useful for relative affinity calculations (not shown here).

 Assuming a true 1uM binding affinity, current estimate is about 1.8kcal/mol too high.